-- The wooded campground offers one basic and two electric accessible campsites, which provide a fire-ring, extended-end table, lantern post and pedestal grill.
+- The wooded campground offers one basic and two electric accessible campsites, which provide a fire ring, an extended-end table, a lantern post and a pedestal grill.
 Accessible vault toilets and water hydrants are found in both loops.

-- The showerhouse has one accessible parking space located to the right as you pull in.
+- The main showerhouse has one accessible parking space located to the right as you pull in.
 A paved pathway leads to the entrances.
-Inside you’ll find roll-in showers with grab bars and a seat, front-transfer toilets and electric hand dryers.
+Inside, you’ll find roll-in showers with grab bars and a seat and front-transfer toilets.
 The lavatories can be rolled under.
 Electric outlets may be difficult for some users to reach.

 - The laundry has two sets of top-operated machines with long sorting tables provided.
-The average maneuvering width is three feet.
+The average maneuvering width is 3 feet.
 The breezeway contains an information board.

-- Near the showerhouse is an accessible playground with a wood chip pathway.
+- Near the main showerhouse is an accessible playground with a wood chip pathway.

 - The amphitheater, located just down from the playground, has a paved pathway leading to a seating area with room for wheelchairs.
 Unmarked parking is along the road.

-This area has a gravel parking lot and is mostly level to a slight slope of 3 percent.
+This area has a gravel parking lot and is mostly level to a slight slope of 3%.
 Tables and fire rings are provided on natural turf.
 The water fountain, hydrant and vault toilet are not modified for accessibility.